RipHooni/Simple-File-Converter-GUI/README.md

 ####   Option 2

-Download the .exe and run.
+Just download the .exe and run.

 ## Usage

+### Image Conversions Tab
-Use the Browse button to search for file.
+Use the Browse button to search for file
-Once file your is selected, press any of the "Convert to ..." buttons Converted file will download to the directory of the original file
+Once your file is selected, press any of the "Convert to ..." buttons The converted file will be downloaded to the original file's directory

+### PDF Merger Tab
+Use the Browse button to search for files
+Once your files are selected, press press the "Merge PDFS" button Merged file will be saved as "combined.pdf" in the original directory.
+File at the bottom of the list will be page 1, file listed above will be page 2, etc...